Baertram/LibFilters-3.0/LibFilters-3.0/Documentation/LibFilters-3.0_WIKI_Home.md

  libFilters.constants.LIBFILTERS_FILTERFUNCTIONTYPE_BAGID_AND_SLOTINDEX = 2

 ## Test
-Uncomment (remove the ##) the 2 files in the LibFilters-x.x.xt file to enable testing ingame:
+Uncomment (remove the ##) the 2 files in the LibFilters-x.x.txt file to enable testing ingame:
 ```
 ## test/test.lua
 ## test/test.xml